Symbolic Mathematical Computation 1965--1975: The emergence of a discipline: Introduction

 Finally, the history of symbolic computation is a crucial component of the history of mathematical thought more broadly since it was one way that ideas of abstraction and axiomatic thinking reached much larger audiences from the mid-20th century onward~\cite{Dick2020,steingart_axiomatics_2023}.

 This paper tells part of the story of the history of symbolic computation in a way that addresses these desires.
 We have spent some time surveying, reading, and digesting the early literature on symbolic computation, and here we present some highlights of the period 1965--1975.
 However, this paper is not comprehensive.
 We welcome discussion, especially of things we have missed.
-If you have knowledge that has passed us by please get in touch so that extended and updated versions of this can be as complete as possible.
+If you have knowledge that has passed us by please get in touch so that as full a story can be told as possible.

-At the outset, we note that even now there is some uncertainty regarding the best name for the field most of us work in, even just in English!
-We will not be strict.
-ISSAC refers to the field as ``Symbolic and Algebraic Computation'' while ACA uses the term ``Computer Algebra''.
-JSC drops the word ``Algebraic'' and thus it is only ``Symbolic Computation'' where the main ACM subgroup SIGSAM went for ``Symbolic and Algebraic Manipulation''.
-We will use the terms largely interchangeably.
-We will use ``Symbolic Computation'' to mean symbolic mathematical computation, since other fields also use that term.

-We do not attempt here to define what is, and what is not, a topic relevant to computer algebra.
-It is possible to disagree on whether a topic should be included or not.
-We could give historical examples of this discussion going right back to 1966.
+When SIGSAM was being founded those involved had to decide what to call the new group.
+Sammet in~\cite{Sammet:PLHF:1969} says ``The phrase \textsl{formal algebraic manipulation} applies to the computer processing of formal mathematical expressions without any particular concern for their numeric values.''
+Other writers wondered if formal logic should be included.
+After discussion they ended up with ``Symbolic and Algebraic Manipulation,'' well aware that some people would have used other mixes of words.
+Similarly ISSAC ended up making ``Symbolic and Algebraic Computation'' definitive at least for the first few decades.
+No group wanted the choice of names they had made to be used to exclude interesting work with relevance to their core interests, and gradually the body of publications by each group defined by example what the field was seen to encompass at the time.

+By 1972, the field (whatever its name was) was beginning to be incorporated into the curriculum: see~\cite{CavinessCollinsSIGSAM72}, which was cross-published in the SIGCSE (Computer Science Education) Bulletin as well~\cite{CavinessCollinsSIGCSE72}.
+In there we find the field defined as follows: \begin{quote} \textsl{Symbolic Mathematics} is the study of algorithmic procedures for manipulating symbols that represent mathematical objects. \end{quote} We think most readers today would agree that this definition is not satisfactory, because (for instance) on its face it includes numerical mathematics.

+Things are a bit more clear-cut nowadays, and the name of the Journal of Symbolic Computation is meant to be inclusive, as discussed in detail in~\cite{buchberger1985symbolic}.
+The \textit{Computer Algebra Handbook}~\cite{Grabmeier2002-yg} also tries to define what topics are relevant to computer algebra, in the more than one hundred and fifty pages and twenty sections of its Chapter 2, but even there some topics that \textsl{could} have been included---such as interval arithmetic and automatic differentiation---were not included, while some of the topics that \textsl{were} included might be controversial: \sysname{MathML}, for instance, is extremely useful for sharing mathematics, but is it ``Symbolic Computation''?
+It is still possible to disagree on whether a topic should be included or not.